thomasmarsh/mcts/tuner/README.md

   --experiment-dir /tmp/druid-elimination-bakeoff
 ```

-The strict version-1 specification fixes the three policies in that order, the
+The version-1 spec fixes the policies in that order, the `smac_mixed` proposer,
-`smac_mixed` proposer, at least four distinct proposal seeds, at least two
+at least four distinct proposal seeds, at least two increasing tuning budgets,
-increasing tuning budgets, zero diagnostic budget, full production validation,
-and a `gate` block that must equal the landed authorization
+zero diagnostic budget, full production validation, and the authorization block
-(`task-11-successive-halving-shadow-gate.md`, `PASS`,
-`successive-halving-spare-near-tie-v1`).
-The `results.json` reports the
+for `successive-halving-spare-near-tie-v1`. `results.json` reports held-out
-Session-11a held-out quality, simple regret, and top-set recall against a
+quality, simple regret, top-set recall against a union-of-returned-finalists
-union-of-returned-finalists reference set, seed-paired policy contrasts,
-per-arm active-safety summaries, budget reinvestment versus continue-all, and
+reference set, seed-paired contrasts, active-safety summaries, and budget
-one frozen largest-budget rule that emits exactly `keep_paired_elimination`,
+reinvestment against continue-all.
+Its largest-budget rule emits exactly
-`change_to_spare_near_tie`, or `reject_active_elimination`.
-An active arm is
+`keep_paired_elimination`, `change_to_spare_near_tie`, or
+`reject_active_elimination`.

-`safe_in_bakeoff` only when every completed cell recorded zero audited boundary
+An active arm is `safe_in_bakeoff` only when every completed cell has zero
-reversals and no suspension.
-The decision is evidence, not a self-modifying
+audited boundary reversals and no suspension.
+That is evidence from a finite
-configuration; it never changes the normal tuner default.
-Zero audited
-reversals in a finite bake-off is not a universal safety guarantee.
+bake-off, not a universal safety guarantee, and it does not alter the normal

-A tiny smoke spec (mechanics, replay, accounting, and result projection only):
+tuner default.

+Here is a small smoke specification.
+It covers mechanics, replay, accounting,
+and result projection, rather than production-quality evidence.

 ```json
 {